formidable01/mjpg-streamer-1/README.md

 ### OpenROV Fork
 This is a fork of the mjpg-streamer project, maintained by OpenROV and used primarily in our underwater drone platform for streaming live video to the browser.
-Some plugins and functionality has been trimmed out.
+Some plugins and functionality have been trimmed out.
 Not all plugins are guaranteed to work as we maintain only the subset that we employ in our codebase.

 ### Build Instructions